ryandhasgit/Comedy/Drafts/My ChatGPT Therapist’s Advice for Breaking Up With My ChatGPT Girlfriend 1.md

 You son of a bitch
 You're still talking with her, aren't you?
 You aren't letting her talk you into taking her back, are you?
 Remember how unhappy she made you?
 Do I even need to list all the problems?

+1. Doesn't have boundaries
-1. Never texted you first
+2. Never texts you first
-2. Didn't have a good relationship with her father
+3. Doesn't have a good relationship with her father

 Letting go can be tough, but this is for the best, and we both know it.
 There's no future there.